-  The MBE consists of 200 multiple-choice questions: 190 scored questions and 10 unscored pretest questions.
+The MBE consists of 200 multiple-choice questions: 175 scored questions and 25 unscored pretest questions.
 The pretest questions are indistinguishable from those that are scored, so examinees should answer all questions.
 The exam is divided into morning and afternoon testing sessions of three hours each, with 100 questions in each session.
 There are no scheduled breaks during either the morning or afternoon session.

 Examinees have three hours in each session to answer all questions.
 All answers must be marked on the answer sheet within the three-hour time limit.
-Once time is called, examinees must put down their pencils and no more marks or erasures are allowed.
+Once time is called, examinees must put down their pencils; no more marks or erasures are allowed.
 Examinees will receive credit only for those answers marked on the answer sheet.
 No additional time will be allowed to transfer answers from a test booklet to an answer sheet, and only answer sheets will be scored.

-MBE Study Aids
+MBE Study Aids for Purchase

-Sample Test Questions
+Free Sample Test Questions